-3.13.2 Variants for Malayalam
+3.15.2 Variants for Malayalam

 As described in Section 6 of [Proposal-Malayalam], the element LGR includes a number of cross-script variants principally with Tamil and Oriya; all of type "blocked".
 Several sets of code point sequences are near homographs of each other; they are defined as in-script variants of type "blocked".
 In some cases, the variants are effective null variants (See Section 6.4).
-To make the variant label sets well behaved and following the guidance in [RFC8228], both sequences and variant mappings have context rules.
-(See Section 6.1 of [Proposal-Malayalam]).
+To make the variant label sets well behaved following the guidance in [RFC8228], both sequences and variant mappings have context rules.
+(See Section 6.1 of [Proposal-Malayalam].)
+Since the original adoption of the LGR in [RZ-LGR-3] additional scripts have been identified that would have cross-script variants for U+0D31 MALAYALAM LETTER RRA (and no other code points).
+Because of constraints in existing context rules, there are only two labels (0D31) and (0D31 0D31) that might have variant labels in these other scripts.
+As a result, the GP decided in favor of disallowing these two labels over the otherwise necessary and rather complex interaction with existing in-script variants for 0D31 and its sequences.

-3.13.3 Whole-Label Evaluation Rules for Malayalam
+3.15.3 Whole-Label Evaluation Rules for Malayalam

 The Malayalam script uses combining marks for dependent vowels and other signs.
-These code points cannot occur in all contexts and the Malayalam Element LGR implements the context rules defined in Section 7 of [Proposal-Malayalam] to prevent their occurrences in contexts that could give rise to security risks.
+These code points cannot occur in all contexts and the Malayalam Element LGR implements the context rules defined in

+Section 7 of [Proposal-Malayalam] to prevent their occurrences in contexts that could give rise to security risks.
 Several sequences have been defined so as to override a context rule otherwise applicable to U+0D33 MALAYALAM LETTER LLA or U+0D31 MALAYALAM LETTER RRA; a context rule not being evaluated between code points in the same sequence.
 A whole label rule and associated action prevent chillu code points from starting a label.